 - Analyse financial records and transactions.

-If a Forfeiture Order is granted:
+What Are The Consequences If a Forfeiture Order Is Made?

 Case Study 1: Mileage Reclaim Ltd v HMRC – AFO successfully set aside